 - The first is a lab setup that you can use for practice demos.
 This could either be a local Docker Command Line Interface (CLI), an on-cloud platform like AWS (if you have a subscription), or an Online Playground that emulates the Docker CLI.

-- Second consideration as part of your plan should include a set of practice exams that lets you acquaint yourself with Discrete Option Multiple Choice (DOMC) and Multiple Choice Question (MCQ) exam formats used in the exam.
-To help with this, KodeKloud provides research questions, practice tests and mock exams in both MCQ and DOMC format that helps you get familiarised with the certification exam.
+- The second consideration as part of your plan should include a set of practice exams that let you acquaint yourself with Discrete Option Multiple Choice (DOMC) and Multiple Choice Question (MCQ) exam formats used in the exam.
+To help with this, KodeKloud provides research questions, practice tests, and mock exams in both MCQ and DOMC format to familiarize you with the certification exam.

-- Lastly, but most importantly, you should plan to consider helpful resources for meaningful research.
-Through KodeKloud’s practise lesson lectures, you can get an in-depth understanding of the DCA curriculum in a structured schedule.
-Such lectures also act as great resources to understand various Docker commands, options and tips which often act handy for a thorough understanding of Docker.
-Ensure that your approach to learning is more practical than theoretical that helps solve real-world problems.
+- Lastly, and most important, you should look for helpful resources for meaningful research.
+Through KodeKloud’s practice lesson lectures, you can understand the DCA curriculum in a structured manner.
+Such lectures also act as great resources to understand various Docker commands, options, and tips, which are often handy during the exam.
+Ensure that your approach to learning is more practical than theoretical, that helps solve real-world problems.
 As such, some questions in the DCA exam will check your knowledge of commands, command options, and shortcuts.

-As the ultimate focus, your plan should be to gather knowledge that helps you gain a working knowledge of Docker in a practical world.
+As the ultimate focus, your plan should be to gather knowledge that helps you gain a working knowledge of Docker in real world scenarios.

 The Study Schedule above indicates various subject areas you’ll need to cover, categorized into sections with estimated study times based on studying speeds.

-The topics – Docker Architecture, Docker Swarm, Kubernetes and Images, carry the bulk of the work, each taking over 20 hours to study.
-While the topics on Security, Networking, and Disaster Recovery roughly require 8 hours for certification level expertise.
-As part of the Study Schedule, you will also take several mock exams covering each of the subjects, requiring up to 28 hours of your time.
+The topics – Docker Architecture, Docker Swarm, Kubernetes, and Images, carry the bulk of the work, each taking over 20 hours to study.
+While the topics on Security, Networking, and Disaster Recovery require roughly 8 hours for certification-level expertise.
+As part of the Study Schedule, you will also take several mock exams covering each subject, requiring up to 28 hours of your time.

-In total, to gain expert level knowledge helping clear the DCA certification, we estimate that you’ll need to practice for 3 months if you’re learning for two hours a day, 1.5 months studying four hours a day and one month studying 6 hours a day.
+In total, to gain expert-level knowledge to help clear the DCA certification, we estimate that you’ll need to practice for three months if you’re learning for two hours a day, 1.5 months studying four hours a day, and one month studying 6 hours a day.